weaviate/weaviate-io/developers/weaviate/concepts/data.md

 }
 ```

-Each cross-reference relationship in Weaviate is directional.
+Cross-reference relationships are directional.

-So, in addition to the `Author` class having a `writesFor` property that points to the `Publication` class, you could have a `hasAuthors` property in the `Publication` class that points to the `Author` class.
+The `Author` collection has a `writesFor` property that points to the `Publication` class.
+To make the link bi-directional, update the `Publication` collection to add a ``hasAuthors` property points back to the `Author` collection.

-Cross-references in Weaviate can be best thought of as links to help you retrieve related information.
-Cross-references do not affect the vector of the `from`, or the `to` object.
+Cross-references in Weaviate are like links that help you retrieve related information.
+Cross-references do not change the vector of the underlying object.

 ## Weaviate Schema

-Weaviate requires a data schema to be built before adding data.
+Weaviate requires a data schema before you add data.
+You do not have to create a data schema manually, however.
+If you don't provide one, Weaviate generates a schema based on the incoming data.

 import SchemaDef from '/_includes/definition-schema.md';

 <SchemaDef/>

-Designing and adding a data schema does not need to be done manually.
-In the absence of a data schema specification, Weaviate will generate a schema automatically from the provided data.

 :::note Schema vs. Taxonomy
-A Weaviate data schema is slightly different from a taxonomy, which has a hierarchy.
-Read more about how taxonomies, ontologies and schemas are related to Weaviate in [this blog post](https://medium.com/semi-technologies/taxonomies-ontologies-and-schemas-how-do-they-relate-to-weaviate-9f76739fc695).
+A Weaviate data schema is slightly different from a taxonomy.
+A taxonomy has a hierarchy.
+Read more about how taxonomies, ontologies and schemas are related to Weaviate in this [blog post](https://medium.com/semi-technologies/taxonomies-ontologies-and-schemas-how-do-they-relate-to-weaviate-9f76739fc695).
 :::

-To learn how to build a schema, [see our schema tutorial](../starter-guides/schema.md), or [how-to on schema configuration](../manage-data/collections.mdx).

-For now, what's important to know is this:
+Schemas fulfill several roles:

-1. Classes and properties (as explained above) are defined in the schema.
+1. Collections and properties are defined in schemas.
-1. Every class has its own vector space, which means that you can attach vectors from different models to different classes.
+1. Every collection has its own vector space.
+This means that different collections can have different embeddings of the same object.
-1. You can link classes (even if they use different embeddings) by setting cross-references.
+1. Schemas define cross-references that link collections, even collections that use different embeddings.
-1. You can configure module behavior, ANN index settings, reverse index types, etc. In the schema as well (more about this in the [schema tutorial](../starter-guides/schema.md)).
+1. Schemas let you configure mModule behavior, ANN index settings, reverse indexes, and other features per collection.

+For details on configuring your schema, see the [schema tutorial](../starter-guides/schema.md)) or [schema configuration](../manage-data/collections.mdx).

 ## Multi-tenancy